Bridgeland Edmonton Trail N.E. Main Street

 • Sidewalk closures and detours ensure pedestrians and cyclists can travel safely through the area and still access their destinations.

-• We will work directly with individual businesses to provide continued access to their property as much as possible.
+• We will work directly with individual businesses to minimize the impacts of construction and provide continued access to their property as much as possible.

 Timeline